Privacy Policy

 3. Data transfer to third countries

-The use of the company mentioned under Point 2. g. may result in a transfer of your data to a third country and thus outside the EEA.
+The use of the company mentioned under Section 2. g. to j. may result in a transfer of your data to a third country and thus outside the EEA.
 Details can be found in the illustration.

 4. Data recipients